HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 from hydrus.app_factory import app_factory
 from hydrus.utils import set_session, set_doc, set_hydrus_server_url, set_api_name
 from hydra_python_core import doc_maker
-from hydrus.data.db_models import Base from api_doc_output import doc
+from hydrus.data.db_models import Base, create_database_tables
+from api_doc_output import doc
 ```

 The above code sample imports:

 - `create _engine` - The database models use SQLAlchemy as an ORM Layer, mapping relations to Python Classes and Objects.
-The `create_engine` method creates the Engine.
-An Engine is the starting point for any SQLAlchemy Application.This engine acts as a connection on which we can create sessions to interact with the database.
+The `create_engine` method creates the engine.
+An Engine is the starting point for any SQLAlchemy Application.
+This engine acts as a connection on which we can create sessions to interact with the database.
 - `sessionmaker` - It generates a new session when invoked.
-- `app_factory` - This method takes in API_NAME has a parameter.
+- `app_factory` - This method takes in API_NAME as a parameter.
 It creates an API with all routes of the app directed at /[API_NAME].
 - `set_session`, `set_doc`, `set_hydrus_server_url`, `set_api_name` are setters which set DB session, docs, server_url and api_name respectively.
 These methods put together all the things required to run `hydrus`.
 - `doc_maker` from the [core library](https://github.com/HTTP-APIs/hydra-python-core) to create the APIDoc.
-- `Base` class constructs a base class for declarative class definition. `hydrus` defines models by subclassing the Base class. `hydrus` has its own database models that are generic and can be used for most of the APIs.
+- `Base` class constructs a base class for the declarative class definition.
+  `hydrus` defines models by sub-classing the Base class. `hydrus` has its database model that is unique to the provided APIDoc. `create_database_tables` is a helper method to create all the tables according to the APIDoc.
 - `doc` - The APIDoc of movie API generated in Tutorial 2 [Insert Link]

 6. Define params, add the models to DB and start the DB session: